 The DSL should maintain their knowledge engaging and sharing training throughout their time in post.
 The DSL should revisit their training at least every two years (including Prevent training), and regularly (at least annually) updates their knowledge and skills to keep up with any developments relevant to their role.
 Our school is dedicated to maintaining our knowledge through accessing Warwickshire's network meetings and actively engaging with Warwickshire's integrated training offer.
-The information is shared with all staff through staff briefings, training, meetings, use of MS Teams and email.
-We link this is the development of our ongoing culture of vigilance understand the assessment process for providing early help and statutory intervention, including local criteria for action and local authority children's social care referral arrangements
+The information is shared with all staff through, staff briefings, training, meetings, staff handbook.
+We link this is the development of our ongoing culture of vigilance.